Equations of motion: Kinematic quantities

 Notice that velocity always points in the direction of motion, in other words for a curved path it is the tangent vector.
 Loosely speaking, first order derivatives are related to tangents of curves.
-Still for curved paths, the acceleration is directed towards the center of curvature of the path.
+For motion with constant speed, the acceleration is directed towards the center of curvature of the path.
 Again, loosely speaking, second order derivatives are related to curvature.

 The rotational analogues are the "angular vector" (angle the particle rotates about some axis) θ = θ(t), angular velocity ω = ω(t), and angular acceleration α = α(t):